ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.12/+article.md

 title: Harvest • December 2020
 ---

-Hey folks, welcome back to the Harvest and Happy New Year!! 🥳🎉
+Hello and welcome back to the Harvest and Happy New Year!
 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.

-## Article of the month
+## pieces

 ![Code Review#f#fb](https://mtlynch.io/code-review-love/cover.png "[How to Make Your Code Reviewer Fall in Love with You](https://mtlynch.io/code-review-love/) by Michael Lynch")